zurborg/zurborg.github.io/_posts/2016-05-02-Introducing-Radis.md

 ## Reliable logging

-A technology to gain reliable queues is AMQP.
-That is used by Apache Kakfa and RabbitMQ, for example.
+Two technologies gaining reliable queues are AMQP and Kafka, for example.

-Apache Kafka needs Java so that's out of the race.
-RabbitMQ is written in Erlang (that's okay for me) but hard to configure.
+Apache Kafka needs Java so it's out of the race.
+[RabbitMQ](https://www.rabbitmq.com/) is written in Erlang (that's okay for me) but hard to configure.
 I've looked at some other solutions, too, but they are either Java bloatware or really hard to configure.
 Finally, I didn't managed it.
 What I need is a really simple software, caching the GELF messages in a reliable queue, in order to push them into Graylog directly or wait until the server becomes available.

 Time passes by and I worked on another project that heavily uses a Redis DB.
 I read some notes about creating reliable queues in a Redis database using a